Jimbly/dcjam2024/Jimb-TODO.md

 * add a BACK type attack
 * start balancing combat encounters
 * medicine cabinet
+  * one-time
   * restores max sanity after a choice
   * flavor text
+* placeholder one-time world events that displays flavor text and damages or heals sanity
 * placeholder journal entries on a computer
 * Get in-world monsters and battle sprites using the same source images (make this use a spritesheet!)
 * Insanity view